RaspiKidd/Hydroponics/README.md

 # Hydroponics
-Creating a hydroponics system in a box in collaboration with Maxwell community Garden.
+Creating a hydroponics system in a box in collaboration with Maxwell Community Garden.